kaviyadharshini-21/Zentar_backend/README.md

 # Zentar Email Backend API

 A FastAPI backend for email management with reminders and meetings, built with MongoDB and JWT authentication.
+Now featuring **AI-powered meeting management** with Google Calendar integration and Gemini AI capabilities.

 ## 🚀 Features